All Episodes

 I would much rather be sitting here having fun on the radio.

-This is not it's not that this isn't fun, but I mean it's just I just can't tell you how frustrating it is to have to sit here and constantly day in and day out set the record straight.
+This is not, it's not that this isn't fun, but I mean, it's just, I just can't tell you how frustrating it is to have to sit here and constantly, day in and day out, set the record straight.

-The lying submissions all over the media and in the Democratic Party by our good friends the Liberals.
+The lying submissions all over the media and in the Democratic Party by our good friends, the liberals.

 Welcome back, folks.

-We're here on the one and only EIB network, El Rushball and the Excellence in Broadcasting Network.
+We're here on the one and only EIB network, El Rushball, and the Excellence in Broadcasting Network.

 Well, looky here.

-The text of a New York Times story from November 7th, 1982, 23 years ago.
+I am holding in my formerly nicotine-stained fingers the text of a New York Times story from November 7th, 1982, 23 years ago.

 May I read it to you?